Easy no knead Neapolitan pizza dough

 Basically, I recommend dropping the dough ball into a bowl of flour and coating both sides before shaping.
 This should prevent the dough from sticking to the surface and your hands.
 Cheers

-4. Ooni Accessories
+4. Making pizza for Ooni

 5. Avatar for Kathy Kathy says: